thoughtbot/maintaining-open-source-projects/book/02-community.md

 # Community

-An active community is the most valuable asset for an open source project.
+An diverse community is the most valuable asset for an open source project.
 But like the code itself, it can also be one of its biggest liabilities.
 A community that grows quickly can get out of hand, making it harder for you to stay organized and keep up with.
 Questions and feature requests will begin queueing